-In the summer, I find myself rocking at noon as well.
+In the summer, sometimes I rock at noon as well.
 The sky can’t match the sunrise, but the garden can.
 It’s filled with soulful offerings like lavender and rosemary, bee balm and roses.
-Last summer I made friends with the daisies who live beside the rocker.
-Three large white blooms introduced themselves in June while a gang of buds waited their turn.
-They leaned to me in salutation.
+Last summer I made friends with the daisies who grow beside the rocker.
+Three capital white blooms introduced themselves in June while a gang of newbies waited their turn below.
+The blooms leaned to me in salutation.
 I said hello.